 - Click Privacy and security on the left.
 Then, click Clear browsing data on the right.

 - The Clear browsing data dialog displays.
-There are a few other ways to access this dialog: – Go to More tools > Clear browsing data on the Chrome menu. –Type: chrome://settings/clearBrowserData in the address bar and press Enter. – Use a keyboard shortcut: Ctrl + Shift + Del (Windows) or Shift + Command + Del (macOS).
+There are a few other ways to access this dialog: – Go to More Tools> Clear browsing data on the Chrome menu. –Type: chrome://settings/clearBrowserData in the address bar and press Enter. – Use a keyboard shortcut: Ctrl + Shift + Del (Windows) or Shift + Command + Del (macOS).

 - Select the Time range for deleting your browsing data.
 You can choose the Last hour, Last 24 hours, Last 7 days, Last 4 weeks, or All time.

-- There are two tabs on the dialog: Basic and Advanced.
+- There are two tabs on the dialogue: Basic and Advanced.
 The Basic tab allows you to clear the Browsing history, Cookies and other site data, and Cached images and files.
 The Advanced tab has some additional options you can choose to clear.
 Click the tab you want and then check what you want to clear and uncheck what you don’t want to clear.

 - Then, click Clear data.